 Because I speak on Generations in the Workplace and I focus on Millennials, I decided to start using Uber – as a research project- interviewing the drivers.

-My first trip was in DC visiting my daughter, Meredith.
-She got me on the app and boom in a few minutes a driver was there.
+My first trip was to DC to visit my daughter, Meredith.
+She got me on the app, and boom, in a few minutes, a driver was there.
 I used Uber throughout my visit.
-It was so much easier that walking to the metro or waiting forever for a cam.
+It was much easier than walking to the metro or waiting forever for a cab.

 These interviews have allowed me to expand my insights and bust some myths about Millennials.

-- It’s been said many times that Millennials do not know how to do face-to-face communications.
+- It’s been said many times that Millennials do not know how to do face-to-face communication.
 I have found just the opposite to be true.
-Actually I have enjoyed great conversations in almost every ride.
-One of my drivers was getting her master’s in social work, and she confessed to me that before driving for Uber she was very quiet and introverted.
-Her professors suggested that she work on her face-to-face communications because talking and drawing things out of her clients was going to be a big part of her work after graduation.
+Actually, I enjoyed great conversations on almost every ride.
+One of my drivers was getting her master’s in social work, and she confessed to me that before driving for Uber, she was very quiet and introverted.
+Her professors suggested that she work on her face-to-face communications because talking and drawing things out of her clients would be a big part of her work after graduation.
 She said that she decided to practice talking to her Uber customers.
-At first she admitted that she was nervous, but she kept at it.
-It was a surprise to hear that she struggled with conversation because we talked all the way home.
+At first, she admitted that she was nervous, but she kept at it.
+It was a surprise to hear that she struggled with making conversation because we talked all the way home.

 - We are told over and over that Millennials are always connected to their phones.
 I have never had a driver listening to headsets, talking on the phone, or texting while driving.
 I cannot say the same about my cab rides.

 - We have heard that Millennials are not loyal to their employers.
-To the contrary without exception, every driver I have interviewed from Albuquerque to DC has said that they love the entrepreneurial spirit of the company.
+On the contrary, without exception, every driver I have interviewed from Albuquerque to DC has said that they love the entrepreneurial spirit of the company.
 Drivers have taken me through the vetting process on how they became one.
-They proudly show me the badges they wear around their neck, the pick stickers on the right front window, stating that they are a certified driver.
+They proudly show me the badges they wear around their neck and the pick stickers on the right front window stating that they are a certified driver.
 And every driver has mentioned the five-star rating system.
 The passenger gets to rate the driver—and get this—the driver gets to also rate the passenger for real-time accountability.
-Several of the drivers have shared with me that they strive to get as many five-star ratings as possible because if your rating goes below a certain number you are put on probation.
+Several of the drivers have shared with me that they strive to get as many five-star ratings as possible because if your rating goes below a certain number, you are put on probation.
 I am impressed not only with Uber but with the drivers who want to succeed and who care about my experience in their car.

 Today, I am a Millennial and Uber evangelist.
 I have discovered that the Millennials I am meeting are ambitious, respectful, hardworking, and loyal to their employer.
 They care about the quality of their work, are accountable, and are terrific conversationalists.
-Thanks Uber! and if your are reading this TIP your driver!
+Thanks, Uber! and if you are reading this, TIP your driver!